DUCTWORK REPAIR & REPLACEMENT

 Some ductwork is damaged because of floods.
 When the water gets within your AC ducts, it stays for a lengthy period of time causing the ducts to shrink and get damaged.
 At times people go into the ductwork, crush and damage them.
 Other times due to poor installation or because of the air conditioning vents being far away from the heating unit there is less airflow in some parts of the house.

-Cedar Hill AC Repair & Heating Solutions LLC will complete an in-depth inspection of the ductwork in your home, to determine the level of repairs needed.
+Cedar Hill AC Repair & Heating Solutions by Abundant Air, LLC will complete an in-depth inspection of the ductwork in your home, to determine the level of repairs needed.
 Ductwork inspection is 90% visual on the other hand, in some circumstances, an infrared camera is used to fully inspect difficult to see areas of ductwork.

-Cedar Hill AC Repair & Heating Solutions LLC will as well complete an air balance check.
+Cedar Hill AC Repair & Heating Solutions by Abundant Air, LLC will as well complete an air balance check.
 The majority of customer calls we receive are because a certain area of the home is either too cool or warm, which suggests a need to properly balance the airflow all over your home.
 This is achieved by setting up dampers, making adjustments, and using advanced equipment (such as a bolometer or airflow meter) to measure airflow velocity in the affected area.

 To schedule your home ductwork check and inspection air balance, call us now!